frequently asked questions:

 Q: What's not included in either of those packages?

 Equipment rental.
 To avoid disappointment, please advise us well in advance if you require any rentals.
-Please note that we do not rent wetsuits, mask, or fins, so you will need to bring those with you.
+We recommend that you bring your own mask, snorkel and fins to ensure comfort and fit, but we do have a small selection for hire which must be reserved in advance to ensure availability.
+We don’t rent wetsuits, so please bring your own with you.

 Each guest (whether diving or not) must purchase a Raja Ampat Marine Park Entry permit.
 This is available for 1,000,000 IDR (about 73 USD), or 500,000 IDR for Indonesian nationals.
 The tag is valid for one calendar year.
 We'll arrange this for you if you need it.